GoogleChrome/developer.chrome.com/site/en/docs/devtools/lighthouse/index.md

 #### Optimizing the Critical Rendering Path in the real-world {: #crp }

 The [Critical Rendering Path][8] refers to the code that you need to load a page.
-In general, you can speed up page load by only shipping critical code during the page load, and then lazy-loading everything else.
+In general, you can speed up page load by only shipping critical code during the page load, and then lazy loading everything else.

 - It's unlikely that you'll find scripts that you can remove outright, but you will often find that